CNES/S1Tiling/CONTRIBUTING.md

 The S1 Tiling workflow is based on GitLab [Merge Requests](https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html).
 Clone the repository, create a feature branch, commit your changes, push the feature branch to a fork (or the main repository if you are a core developer), then send a merge request.
 Direct push to develop without review must be avoided.

+## Documentation improvements

+You are welcome to contribute to the documentation by editing files in docs folder, commit and sending a merge request.

 ### Commit message